Why do we think this is the only reality? Perhaps there are other realities and other modes of experiencing the Universe?

 ― Carlos Castaneda

-Defining your own reality requires a blank slate.
+Reframing reality requires us to start with a blank slate.
 We must drop all prejudices and judgments.
 We must abandon our expectations.
-Only then can we “see” the other possibilities.
+The process of moving beyond these prejudices enables us to “see” the other possibilities.
 A separate reality is beyond the tricks of the cultural narrative.
 This is necessary to see many layers of non-ordinary reality.

 The critics argue that this series is purely fictional.
 But they do so with blinders on.
 They endorse the collective illusion.